-While there are better places in Banff for seeing the fall colours in full force, one of the biggest reasons to visit Moraine Lake in autumn is to escape the worst of summer crowds.
+While there are better places in Banff to see the fall colours in full force, the main reason to visit Moraine Lake in autumn is to escape its usual crowds.

-Although fall is still a busy time of year at Moraine Lake (you’ll still need to arrive very early in the morning to secure a parking spot), it’s nothing comparable to the rush of tourists on any given summer day.
+To be sure, fall is still a busy time of year at Moraine Lake.
+You’ll still need to arrive very early in the morning to secure a parking spot.
+But it’s nothing compared to the rush of tourists on any given summer day.
 Especially on weekends!

 Keep in mind that the road to Moraine Lake closes in mid-October after the Canadian Thanksgiving long weekend.
 If you want to access the lake and nearby hiking trails after that, you’ll need to hop on a pair cross-country skis.
 (Assuming there’s snow, of course!)

-Among the finest glacial lakes in the Canadian Rockies, Peyto Lake is, understandably, one of the coolest places to see in Banff for travellers.
+Peyto Lake is among the finest glacial lakes in the Canadian Rockies.
+It’s no surprise many list Peyto Lake as one of the coolest places to see in Banff for travellers.

-Visiting Peyto Lake is fall, however, is particularly magical as the high season crowds of July to August fall off and the fall shoulder season begins.
+Visiting Peyto Lake in fall, however, is particularly magical.
+When the high season crowds of July to August fall off and the fall shoulder season begins, it recaptures its quiet beauty.
 (Not that you’ll have the views here totally to yourself, but it’ll be at least a little quieter!)